han3101/tbot/README.md

 # tbot
-ICT Tbot for reading and reference on Github

 ICTbot is desinged to be a telegram bot created with grandfather bot

 Tbot runs on a digital Ocean VM or any other VM and will prompt users twice/thrice daily to update their temperature.
 Temperatures will be written into pickledb and saved for up to 14 days.